cyberzed/OSS_Creates_Heroes/outline.md

 ###How do we motivate?

 * Sex, drugs & rock 'n' roll
-	* Way of the dotCom age
+	* Way of the .com age
 * Money
 * Less Hours
 * Parties
-* Interresting Assignments
+* Interesting Assignments

 ###What do these people have in common